SciRuby/sciruby.com/source/_posts/2015-08-18-gnuplotrb-project.markdown

 ---
 layout: post
-title: "GnuplotRB - GSoC 2015 project"
+title: "GnuplotRB and GSoC 2015"
 date: 2015-08-18 23:26
 comments: true
+author: Ivan Evgrafov
 categories: [GSOC,GSOC2015,Students,Visualization,GnuplotRB]
 ---

 ## Introduction

-Hi, I'm Ivan Evgrafov and this summer I've been participating in Google Summer of Code with [GnuplotRB project](https://github.com/dilcom/gnuplotrb) (plotting tool for Ruby users based on [Gnuplot](http://www.gnuplot.info/)) for [SciRuby](http://sciruby.com/).
+This summer I've been participating in Google Summer of Code with [GnuplotRB project](https://github.com/dilcom/gnuplotrb) (plotting tool for Ruby users based on [Gnuplot](http://www.gnuplot.info/)) for [SciRuby](http://sciruby.com/).
 GSoC is almost over and I'm releasing v0.3.1 of GnuplotRB as a [gem](https://rubygems.org/gems/gnuplotrb/).
  In this blog post I want to introduce the gem and highlight some of its capabilities.